 Key assumptions for this segment, which has operations in both Ireland and Canada, include revenue growth, including the ability to attract new customers, actual contract delivery performance compared to the level of performance anticipated when the contract was negotiated, the level of support required by related party customers, direct employee costs, and corporate cost allocations required to support infrastructure, as well as future technological investment in, and related to, intellectual property.
 The estimates and assumptions with the highest degree of subjectivity are revenue forecasts, perpetual growth rates and discount rates.
 This segment has been negatively impacted by COVID-19 as local governments have deferred registry projects and redirected attention to the preservation of the health and safety of their populations.
-Performance during the multi-year planning period is consistent with past pre-COVID-19 performance, which experienced growth in operating cash flow in excess of the perpetual growth rate of 2.0 per cent (2020 - 2.0 per cent) used in the annual test.
-In 2021, annual impairment testing for this segment used a pre-tax discount rate of 14.9 per cent (2020 - 15.2 per cent) in its Canadian-based operations and 15.0 per cent (2020 - 13.3 per cent) in its Ireland-based operations.
+During the latter part of 2022, we have seen renewed procurement activity, which has generated an active pipeline of opportunities.
+Based on this renewed procurement activity, performance during the multi-year planning period is consistent with past pre-COVID-19 performance, which experienced growth in operating cash flow in excess of the perpetual growth rate of 2.0 per cent (2021 - 2.0 per cent) used in the annual test.
+In 2022, annual impairment testing for this segment used a pre-tax discount rate of 17.1 per cent (2021 - 14.9 per cent) in its Canada-based operations and 17.1 per cent (2021 - 15.0 per cent) in its Ireland-based operations.